Local Wildlife Site

 Description

-These extensive cemeteries, bisected by Mortlake Road, are among the largest in Richmond borough.
-Both are still in active use and managed relatively intensively.
-They have considerable wildlife interest due to their large size and the diversity of plants and animals they support.
+These extensive cemeteries, which are bisected by Mortlake Road, are among the largest in the Borough of Richmond.
+They are both still in active use and managed relatively intensively, with most of the grasslands being mown fairly frequently.
+They have considerable wildlife interest due to their large size and the diversity of plants and animals that they support.

 Wildlife